 Object Description • IP range Define the IP range to be excluded IP addresses.
-The first excluded IP must smaller than or equal to the second excluded IP.
-BUT, if the IP range only 1 excluded IP, then you can just input it to either one of the first an excluded IP or both.
+The first excluded IP must be smaller than or equal to the second excluded IP.
+BUT, if the IP range contains only 1 excluded IP, then you can just input it to either one of the first and second excluded IP or both.